michaelpatrickpurcell/prophecy/README.md

 Alternatively, it might indicate that he is independently wealthy.
 It might even be used ironically to indicate that he is known to accept bribes. -->

 #### Characters
 A _Character_ is a person who appears in the story and whose actions will be controlled by a single player throughout the game.
-Characters are Objects.
-As such, Aspects can be attached to Characters.
 An Aspect that is Attached to a Character is a _Character Aspect_.
 An Aspect that is Attached to any Object that is not a Character is an _Environment Aspect_.

 <!-- __Example__